zowe/docs-site/docs/user-guide/ze-working-with-data-sets.md

-# Sample use cases

-The following use cases demonstrate the various functionalities available in Zowe Explorer.

-## Working with data sets
+# Working with data sets

-### Viewing data sets and using multiple filters
+## Viewing data sets and using multiple filters

 1. Expand **DATA SETS** in the **Side Bar**, and hover over the profile you want to filter.
 2. Click the **Search** icon.